Table of Contents

 How to Accept and Merge a Feature

-Use this guide to validate feature readiness and merge to main.
+Use this guide to validate feature readiness and merge to the mission's target branch.

 Prerequisites